kanggun-ucsd/LeagueOfLegends/README.md

 **alternate hypothesis:** In competitve league of legend, winning team has higher total gold at the end of the game than losing team.

+We need to figure out whehter the two samples (winning team and losing team) come from the same sample.
+In order to do so, I will be doing a permutation test with 500 repetition, shuffling the 'totalgold' column then computing the difference of means.
+Then I will be comparing the observed differences to differences computed from the permutation test.

 <iframe src="assets/empirical distrubution of the mean difference" width=500 height=400 frameBorder=0></iframe>

+With the observed difference of about 9978.96 total gold and a p-value of 0.0, we can reject the null hypothesis.

 ---